OpenMPT/openmpt/README.md

         `node.js` binary, you might have to edit `build/make/config-emscripten.mk`.

+        Older and obsolete versions of emscripten may require a slightly different configuration:

+            make CONFIG=emscripten-old

     The `Makefile` supports some customizations.
 You might want to read the top which should get you some possible make settings, like e.g.
     `make DYNLINK=0` or similar.
 Cross compiling or different compiler would